Join our tours to the Taltsy museum:

-Almost each months the museum holds different kinds of celebrations to mark Christmas, Trinity, Maslenitsa and other Russian and Buryat holidays.
+Almost every months the museum holds different kinds of celebrations to mark Christmas, Trinity, Maslenitsa and other Russian and Buryat holidays.

 Apart from visiting the museum, you can also have a barouche-ride, walk on stilts, swing on the Siberian swings, or slide down the hill.
 Additionally, you can participate in the birch bark weaving and clay doll workshop sessions.

-There is a restaurant in museum which serves traditional Siberian fare.
-Nevertheless, you can bring your own food with you and have a picnic on site.
+There is a cafe in the museum which serves traditional Siberian fare.
+Nevertheless, you can bring your food with you and have a picnic on site.

-Some of the museum’s buildings are used as local craft shops with a number of artisan products.
+Some of the museum’s buildings are used as local craft shops with several artisan products.